justLxy/Watermark/python/CONFIG.md

 TrustMark generates residuals at 256 x 256 and then scales/blends them into the original image.
 Several derivative papers have adopted this universal resolution-scaling trick.

 - If the original image is extremely long/thin (aspect ratio beyond 2:1), the residual watermark will degrade when scaled.
-- TrustMark addresses this by automatically centre-cropping the image to a square if the aspect ratio exceeds 2.0.
-  - Example: For a 1000 x 200 image, only a 200 x 200 region in the center carries the watermark.
+- TrustMark addresses this by automatically center-cropping the image to a square if the aspect ratio exceeds 2.0.
+For example, for a 1000 x 200 image, only a 200 x 200 region in the center carries the watermark.
 - The aspect ratio limit can be overridden via the ASPECT_RATIO_LIM parameter.
-  - Setting it to 1.0 always forces centre-crop behavior (useful for content platforms that square-crop images).
+Setting it to 1.0 always forces center-crop behavior (useful for content platforms that square-crop images).
 This is the default when using model variant **P**.

 ## Do not concentrate watermarks